 Click Activate to finish and save this payment plan.

 If you selected the Make Down payment After Activation checkbox, you will be prompted to enter the patient's down payment within the resulting payment window.
-Continue to Contract Billing - Initial Payment.
+Continue to Add an Initial Payment.

 If no down payment is to be added, set the patient settings so that there is no interference with future statements or installment amounts.
-Continue to Contract Billing - Account Settings.
+Continue to Account Settings for Contracts.

 The Contract Charge will display in the payment window.
 Enter the Initial Fee amount in the Payment column.
 Apply the amount to only the contract charge, then click the Save button.